LeonSchampach/OrganizeIt/README.md

 # OrganizeIt

 OrganizeIt is a Spring Boot application designed to help you organize your shelves and drawers.
-It uses an H2 database for storage and provides a web interface to view and manage the contents of your shelves and drawers.
+It uses an H2 database for storage and provides endpoints to view and manage the contents of your shelves and drawers.

 ## Features